lk340/Polygram/README.md

 If the post belongs to the user, they can delete comments belonging to any user.
 If the post doesn't belong to the user, they can only delete their own comments.

+## Viewing Other Users' Profiles (under development)

+Users can have access to other users's profiles by clicking on their username on their post, clicking their username in a comment, or through the search feature.

+By having access to another user's profile, the user can choose to follow or unfollow them.

 ## Following Other Users (under development)

 Users can follow other users.
 By doing so, they will have access to posts created by other users on their dashboard.